MCDMSociety/MOrepo-Forget21/ReadMe.md

       * The second number is the actual value of the right-hand side of the constraint
       * The first number is an identifier that is used to define the sign of the constraint.
       Three identifiers can be used: 0 for >= constraints, 1 for <= constraints and 2 for = constraints.
+   - `lbVector` is a vector of size n containing the lower bound of each variable.
+   - `ubVector` is a vector of size n containing the upper bound of each variable.

 ## Results